Metropolitan 2017Read more about Metropolitan 2017

 The extent to which the force is effective at keeping people safe and reducing crime requires improvement.

 The extent to which the force is efficient at keeping people safe and reducing crime requires improvement.

 The extent to which the force is legitimate at keeping people safe and reducing crime is good.

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of the Metropolitan Police Service below, or watch the video.
+Read my assessment of the Metropolitan Police Service below.